nesseratious/AR-Navigation/README.md

 ### Features:
 - Automatic calculation of the optimal route.
-- Dynamic minimap that shows users current location.
+- Dynamic minimap that shows user current location.
 - Intuitive UI that shows users destination and has a list of quick buttons for predefined destinations.
 - Floating Icons to hightlight possible points of interest.
 - Custom markers that can snap to a detected surface.
 - QRCode detection.

 ### How it works?
-1.
+1. When the user launches your app, they will be prompted to scan the QR code used to download the app.
+This is

 ### How to set it up?
 1. Place an ARWorldBase instance anywhere on the map, it will serve as target areas origin.